jbcodeforce/jbcodeforce.github.io/docs/coding/apicurio.md

   mp.openapi.extensions.smallrye.info.license.url=https://www.apache.org/licenses/LICENSE-2.0.html
   ```

-* For top down approach push the api as file `META-INF/openapi.yaml` or `.json`
+* For top down approach, starting from the API openAPI document, we can push the api as file to
+the `META-INF/openapi.yaml` or as a `.json`
-* Get the OpenAPI definition using curl http://localhost:8080/q/openapi
+* Get the OpenAPI definition using curl [http://localhost:8080/q/openapi](http://localhost:8080/q/openapi)
-* Define an artifact group to group elements inside Apicurio Registry - can be by environment or can be line of business or any thing to group elements.
+* Define an artifact group to group elements inside Apicurio Registry - can be by environment or can be line of business
+or any thing to group elements.
 * Decide if Avro is used or just JSON Schema - Apicurio has both serdes to integrate into you code:

 ```xml